lolollllo/discord-portable-player/README.md

 - Avconv: **[https://libav.org/download](https://libav.org/download)**

 # Features
-- Simple & easy to use 🤘
+- Simple & easy to use
-- Beginner friendly 😱
+- Beginner friendly
-- Audio filters 🎸
+- Audio filters
-- Lightweight ☁️
+- Lightweight
-- Custom extractors support 🌌
+- Custom extractors support
-- Multiple sources support ✌
+- Multiple sources support
-- Play in multiple servers at the same time 🚗
+- Play in multiple servers at the same time
-- Does not inject anything to discord.js or your discord.js client 💉
+- Does not inject anything to discord.js or your discord.js client
-- Allows you to have full control over what is going to be streamed 👑
+- Allows you to have full control over what is going to be streamed

-## [Documentation OUT SOON!]
+***[Documentation OUT SOON!]***

 ## Getting Started